 Avoiding piling your plate with a lot of food; start small and go back for seconds if you are still hungry

-Reducing meat intake will help heal the gut but if you must have meat, choose lean portions of chicken and fatty fish like salmon.
-Also, a great supplement to add to a variety of foods is collagen.
-Collagen heals the gut and is tasteless.
-It can be added to smoothies, soups and even coffee and tea.
-There is marine based collagen available but it has to be flavored (as of the writing of this article) which means it is limiting to the amount of foods it can be added to.
+A great supplement to help heal the gut is collagen.
+Collagen is tasteless and can be added to smoothies, soups and even coffee or tea.
+Collagen is from grass-fed cows.
+There is marine based collagen available but it is flavored (as of the writing of this article) which means the taste may not mix with well with foods and beverages.